The next call for proposals will be announced in September 2021.

 - Brief statements of support from faculty members’ Department Chairs.
 These should indicate approval of any possible course releases under the terms outlined above.

-Proposals will be reviewed by a committee comprised of senior faculty.
+APPLICATION REVIEW: Proposals will be reviewed by a committee comprised of senior faculty.
 Committee members will be asked to rate proposals based upon the following criteria:

 - The potential and/or need for the proposed topic to be investigated through multiple disciplines; its engagement with diverse fields and methodologies.